Inle Princess Resort

 Each chalets has a writing desk, coffee table and chairs, day bed, mini bar, IDD telephone, a wardrobe containing a safety deposit box, a chimney for clod season and a dual type air-con for hot season.
 Each Chalet is provided with complimentary tea, coffee & mineral water.

-Children of all ages are welcome to come and stay at Inle Princess Resort.
-However, there are no child care facilities except babysitting.
+Children of all ages are welcome to come and stay at Inle Princess Resort however there are no specific childcare facilities for them.

 The hotel has a restaurant which serves traditional yet delicious Shan, Intha, European, Thai, Chinese and Vegetarian cuisine.
 Your dinner experience will be greatly complimented by the breath-taking views of the lake from your table.